The Hierarchy of Control Strategies

 - Warnings: Place OSHA signs (Danger, warning, caution, or safety instruction), audible alarms (klaxon, whistles, buzzers), or tactile warnings (vibration or fans) that alert employees about the presence of hazards.

-- Work Practice Controls: Develop mandatory procedures and rules that reduce the possibility of exposure to hazards.
+- Administrative/Work Practice Controls: Conduct training and develop mandatory policies, procedures, work practices, and rules that reduce the possibility of exposure to hazards.

-- Personal Protective Equipment (PPE): PPE helps to prevent contract with hazards and is used in conjunction with other controls.
+- Personal Protective Equipment (PPE): PPE sets up barriers that help to prevent exposure to noise hazards, and is used in conjunction with other controls.

-The use of these controls should reduce exposure to the point where the risk to hearing is eliminated or at least more manageable.
-Warnings, Work Practice Controls, and PPE are less reliable because they only work when employees comply with the procedures and practices.
+The use of the HOC controls should eliminate or at least reduce noise exposure to an acceptable level.
+Warnings, Work Practice Controls, and PPE are less reliable because they only work with employee compliance.

 Knowledge Check Choose the best answer for the question.